A lively downtown street at sunset with outdoor dining and people walking along the sidewalk, lined with historic brick buildings and trees.

 16. They Embrace Tradeoffs Openly

 Not everything can happen at once.
-Successful downtowns acknowledge limits, make choices, and accept that progress requires saying no as often as saying yes.
+Successful downtowns name their limits, make explicit choices about priorities, and accept that progress requires saying no as often as it requires saying yes.
+They resist the comfort of keeping all options open, because keeping all options open usually means nothing moves.

-Success is not about copying another downtown.
-It is about strengthening the fundamentals in your own.
+Success isn't about copying another downtown.
+It's about strengthening the fundamentals in yours.

 The Takeaway

-Successful downtowns are not the result of perfect conditions or exceptional luck.
-They are the product of discipline, clarity, and sequence.
+Successful downtowns aren't the result of perfect conditions or exceptional luck.
+They're the product of discipline, clarity, and sequence applied consistently over time.

-When downtowns focus on function first, the results follow.
-Quietly at first, and then unmistakably.
+When downtowns put function first, results follow.
+Quietly at first.
+Then unmistakably.